quicwg/base-drafts/draft-ietf-quic-transport.md

 A Retry packet (shown in {{retry-format}}) does not contain any protected fields.
-The value in the Unused field is set to an arbitrary value by the server; a client MUST NOT process those bits other than to verify the Retry Integrity Tag.
+The value in the Unused field is set to an arbitrary value by the server; a client MUST ignore these bits.
 In addition to the fields from the long header, it contains these additional fields:

 Retry Token: